-Since the laser diode's output light is highly divergent, it requires the use of collimating optics.
-Generally, choose aspheric lenses reducing the spherical aberration for better collimated beam.
+Since the laser diode's output light is highly divergent, it requires the use of collimating lens.
+Generally, choose aspheric lens reducing the spherical aberration for better collimated beam.
 Here's an example of the major specifications to consider for choosing the right lens for a given application.

 Gaussian beam width w(z) as a function of the distance z along the beam.

 Knowing from the laser diode specification sheet, the typical horizontal and vertical divergence angles are 10° and 30° (FWHM), so an elliptical beam is formed as the light diverges.
 In order to collect as much light as possible during laser collimation, a larger divergence angle (30° in this case) should be used in the calculation.
 The NA(angle) of the collimating lens should be bigger than the NA(angle) of the laser diode.